peterleng/spring/README.md

 ## Limit

 For performance, limiting your search results should be done on the Elasticsearch parameter list with the `size` keyword.
-However, for easy limiting, Bouncy provides that functionality.
+However, for easy limiting, SpringSearch provides that functionality.

 Limit to 50 results:
 ```php